-Unfortunately, a juvenile record can permanently damage a teenager’s financial, educational, personal, and professional opportunities for a lifetime.
-I will guide you and your child through the complex juvenile court process while working to achieve a result that protects your child’s future.
-Furthermore, I have a thorough understanding of the Pennsylvania Juvenile Act and all Pennsylvania Juvenile Court Procedures.
+As a juvenile criminal lawyer, I will guide you and your child through the complex juvenile court process while working to achieve a result that protects your child’s future.
+Finally, juvenile attorneys must understand the Pennsylvania Juvenile Act and all Pennsylvania Juvenile Court Procedures.

-Contact me at (215) 752-5282 for a free initial consultation or fill out the contact form for an immediate response.
+Contact me at (215) 752-5282 for a free initial consultation, or fill out the contact form for an immediate response.
 Appointments are available during business hours, after business hours, and on weekends.

 What is the Juvenile Court System in Pennsylvania?